micheleangioni/node-lessons/readme.md

 - MongoDB server
 - Redis server

+In later lessons, the integration of various [Amazon Web Services (AWS)](https://aws.amazon.com/) will be presented.

+In order to follow these lesson, it is suggested to create a new AWS account to benefit of the initial [free tier](https://aws.amazon.com/free/).
+Nevertheless, it is possible to incur in some costs (they shouldn't be more than a few euros, if no serious errors are done while experimenting).
+In any case we do **NOT** take any responsability for any cost readers could be subject to.

 ## Installation

 Just clone the repo and run `npm install` to install the needed dependencies.